dmester/jdenticon-net/README.md

 ## Features
 Jdenticon-net is a .NET port of the JavaScript library [Jdenticon](https://github.com/dmester/jdenticon).

+* Runs on .NET Framework 2.x, 3.x, 4.x, .NET Standard 1.x and .NET Core 1.x.
-* Render icons as PNG, EMF or SVG files.
+* Render icons as PNG and SVG files with no dependencies to System.Drawing or WPF.
+* Integration package available for ASP.NET WebForms, MVC and WebApi.
+* Generate SVG fragments to be used inline on websites.
 * Render icons directly on screen using GDI+.
-* Generate SVG fragments to be used inline on websites.

 ## Getting started
 Using Jdenticon-net is simple.
 Follow the steps below to integrate Jdenticon-net into your solution.